When To Seek Therapy For Trauma

 - If you begin or increase your usage of drugs or alcohol or engaging in things like gambling to feel better.

-If you’re experiencing any of the above I encourage you to seek a consultation with our team at the Counseling and Wellness Center of Pittsburgh, we have many therapists who are experienced in treating trauma and PTSD with both in-person therapy and online counseling.
+If you’re experiencing any of the above, we encourage you to seek a consultation with our team at the Counseling and Wellness Center of Pittsburgh.
+We have many therapists who are experienced in treating trauma with EMDR and other trauma-informed therapies both in-person and via online counseling.